 |Fresh whey ricotta cheese.
 Courtesy: Rebecca siegel|

-Ricotta is a very simple cheese to make but it demands large volume of whey to prepare even a small portion of cheese.
-Acidified whey from previous batch of cheese acts as its own coagulant, making it unnecessary to add vinegar or lemon juice to separate the curd.
+Ricotta is a very simple cheese to make, but it demands a large volume of whey to prepare even a small portion of cheese.
+Acidified whey from the previous batch of cheese acts as its own coagulant, making it unnecessary to add vinegar or lemon juice to separate the curd.
 The end result is white creamy cheese mass, clumped together with fine, grainy textured milk-solids.

-Equipments required include vat (or large bowl), cheesecloth, fine-mesh strainer, saucepan, thermometer and ladle.
+Pieces of equipment required include vat (or large bowl), cheesecloth, fine-mesh strainer, saucepan, thermometer, and ladle.

 Traditionally, the whey intended to prepare ricotta cheese is poured into a clean, wide-mouthed bowl and heated till it reaches near-boiling point-175 degrees F. Once you see enough curdling done, turn off the stove.
 Allow curds to separate from the whey for about 15-30 minutes.
-Drain the curd using cheesecloth until all the whey run out.
-The result is a soft, moist cheese that has very low fat content.
+Drain the curd using a cheesecloth until all the whey runs out.
+The result is a soft, moist cheese that has a very low-fat content.

 However, modern dairies often add whole/skim milk to the whey to increase cheese mass.
 In this case, food acid like lemon juice (citric acid) is added to curdle milk-whey blend while it continues to boil.

 Ricotta romano is made from sheep's rather than cow's milk and is available only from fall to early summer.